MrPeterLee/VimWordpress/README.md

 ## Updates

+- 2020-01-30
-- 2020-01-30: Replaced SafeConfigParser with ConfigParser per deprecation requirement for Python 3.2+
+    - Replaced SafeConfigParser with ConfigParser per deprecation requirement for Python 3.2+
+    - Fixed an issue in BlogOpen

 ## Installation